jmsteinw/jmsteinw.github.io/_posts/2015-3-13-NLP-Movie-Reviews.md

 I decided to take this basic inspiration and try a few various classifiers to see what I could come up with.
 The highest my score received was 6th place back in December of 2014, but then people started using [ensemble methods](http://sebastianraschka.com/Articles/2014_ensemble_classifier.html) to combine various models together and get a perfect score after a lot of fine tuning with the parameters of the ensemble weights.

-Hopefully, this notebook will help you understand some basic NLP (Natural Language Processing) techniques, along with some tips on using [scikit-learn](http://scikit-learn.org/stable/) to make your classification models.
+Hopefully, this post will help you understand some basic NLP (Natural Language Processing) techniques, along with some tips on using [scikit-learn](http://scikit-learn.org/stable/) to make your classification models.

 ## Cleaning the Reviews